gbmhunter/NinjaTerm/README.md

 npx create-react-app my-app --template cra-template-pwa-typescript
 ```

+The React based user interface code is under `src/view`.

-MobX is used to store the application state.
+MobX is used to store the application state (model).
+The React component redraw themselves based on the state of the model.
 The application model is under `src/model/`.

-## GitHub Pages

-The `docs/` folder contains the source code for the NinjaTerm homepage, hosted by GitHub Pages.
-This is automatically build and deployed with new commits pushed to `main`.

 ## Theme Colors

-* DC3545 (red): Primary colour, used for logo.
+* `#DC3545` (red): Primary colour, used for logo.
+* `#E47F37` (orange): Secondary colour, used for buttons on homepage.

 ## Extensions